Elegías de varones ilustres de Indias

-Elegías de varones ilustres de Indias is an epic poem written in the late sixteenth century by Juan de Castellanos.
+Elegías de varones ilustres de Indias is an epic poem written in the late sixteenth century by Juan de Castellanos, composed between the late 16th and early 17th centuries.
+The work represents one of the most extensive literary testimonies of the Spanish conquest of the Americas, with an estimated length of around 150,000 hendecasyllabic verses.

+The Elegías draw inspiration from epic works such as La Araucana by Alonso de Ercilla, adopting its technique and narrative structure, while shifting the geographical focus from Chile to the New Kingdom of Granada.
+Although it has literary value, the poem is chiefly of historiographical importance, as it constitutes one of the richest and most detailed sources for the history of the early phases of the Spanish conquest in Colombia and surrounding territories.

 Description

 The work gives a detailed account of the colonization of the Caribbean and the territories in present-day Colombia and Venezuela.
 It describes the settlement companies and foundation of cities as well as vivid depictions of indigenous cultures, such as the Muisca, and natural history, making this text an important early chronicle of the Spanish colonization of the Americas.
 Besides its historical value, it is notable for the use of multiple Renaissance-era literary styles, including the elegy, epic, pilgrimage tale, pastoral romance, chivalric romance and other literary forms.

 The book contains one of the earliest descriptions of the New World species potato (Solanum colombianum), an unknown plant in the Old World before the discovery of the Americas by Europeans.

+The poem is divided into four parts, written in ottava rima, in which the author recounts episodes of the discovery and conquest of the West Indies, with particular attention to the New Kingdom of Granada (present-day Colombia).